juanmancebo/rabbit-ws/README.md

 Pipeline overview ![Alt Text](docs/images/15.png)

- - build: Build project complete from scratch (skipping tests)
+ - build: Build project completely from scratch (skipping tests).
- - test: Unit tests
+ - test: Unit tests.
  - terraform-validate: Terraform configuration files validation.
  - terraform-plan: Generates an execution plan for Terraform.
- - terraform-apply-confirmation: It requests execution confirmation to user.
+ - terraform-apply-confirmation: Requests an execution confirmation to the user.
- - terraform-apply: If user accepts, it applies the execution of the plan.
-Setup AWS infraestructure.
+ - terraform-apply: If the user accepts it, it applies the execution plan.
+AWS IaC deploy.
- - ansible-deploy: It deploys Kubernetes, RabbitMQ (on Kubernetes) and Java application (as a service)
+ - ansible-deploy: Deploys Kubernetes, RabbitMQ (on Kubernetes) and Java application (as a service).
- - terraform-destroy-confirmation: It requests destroy confirmation to user.
+ - terraform-destroy-confirmation: Requests a destroy confirmation to the user.
- - terraform-destroy: If user have accepted step before, it applies the destroy of the infraestructure.
+ - terraform-destroy: If the user accepts it, it applies the destroy of the infrastructure.

 The easiest way to force the unsucessful connection with RabbitMQ is to run the Jenkins job with the parameter ENVIRONMENT configured to staging i.e.
-This will make the application to read the connection parameters below:
+This will make the application to read the below connection parameters:
 ```
 $cat src/main/resources/staging.properties
 amqp.host=staging
 amqp.port=30000
 ```
-Note: Other escenarios are not contempled and maybe the application doesn't catch these exepections.

 ### How the application works?
-The application is a simple
+The application is a simple webservice that connects with RabbitMQ using sockets.
+If the connection returns AMQP headers, it means that RabbitMQ is listening and accepting connections.
+The Kubernetes installation also has a readiness probe; so if the RabbitMQ process stops in some pod, Kubernetes will discard the traffic for this pod.
+If all pods fail, it will appear a connection reset and the webservice will detect it.

 ## Next steps (production ready)
 * This project is a PoC, so it has a lack of HA and security.